Spiced Garlic Bread

 Homegrown elephant garlic • Photography © Bottle and Brush Studio 2020-21

 While I have also been experimenting with some Australian native bushspices recipes, I found that the perfect way to discover their taste is with simple ingredients that marry well with strong flavours like cheese, bread, and garlic.
 My "winner" combination for this recipe is a mix of bush tomato, pepper berry, river mint and saltbush.
 This is my suggestion but you can try it with any spices you like and have at hand.
-On this dark mood shoot presented in the main photo, I also added fresh herbs and greens to maintain the bushfood spirit.
+On this dark mood shot, I also added fresh herbs and greens to maintain the bushfood spirit.
 These are native oregano leaves and warrigal greens from the plants I have in the garden.
 I am starting a little Australian native garden with suitable plants for our climate, this is a very exciting project.
-More bush-inspired ideas to come on Snowy Foodie!

 Celebrating Australian flavours • Photography © Bottle and Brush Studio 2020-21

 Keep following for new recipe releases and updates on this blog and book in progress!